peteroupc/MailLib/api/com.upokecenter.text.Idna.md

  outside the Basic Latin range (U+0000 to U+007F) and meets IDNA2008 requirements for labels with such characters.
-An example is "eá".</p> <p>An A-label is an LDH label beginning with "xn--" where the letters can be any combination of basic uppercase and/or basic lowercase letters, and is convertible to a U-label.
-An example is "xn--e-ufa".</p> <p>An XN-label is an LDH label beginning with "xn--" where the letters can be any combination of basic uppercase and/or basic lowercase letters.</p> <p>NOTICE: While this class's source code is in the public domain, the class uses two internal classes, called <code>NormalizationData</code> and <code>IdnaData</code>, that include data derived from the Unicode Character Database.
+An example is "eá".</p> <p>An A-label is an LDH label beginning with "xn--" where the letters can be any combination of basic uppercase and basic lowercase letters, and is convertible to a U-label.
+An example is "xn--e-ufa".</p> <p>An XN-label is an LDH label beginning with "xn--" where the letters can be any combination of basic uppercase and basic lowercase letters.</p> <p>NOTICE: While this class's source code is in the public domain, the class uses two internal classes, called <code>NormalizationData</code> and <code>IdnaData</code>, that include data derived from the Unicode Character Database.
 See the documentation for